leverh/Battleship-1/README.md

 - The game grid is a 5x5 grid, with rows numbered from 1-5 and columns with the letters A-E. Since the code for the grid is pretty straight forward, it should be easy to increase or decrease the grid if I felt that it was needed.

-- At the start of the game, the players 5 ships are randomly positioned on the grid, and their positions are marked with a capital 'O'.
+- At the start of the game, the player's 5 ships are randomly positioned on the grid, and their positions are marked with a capital 'O'.
 The computer's five ships are also randomly positioned, but their locations are not shown to the player.

 - On each turn, the player will enter their guess for a row and column to target.
 The player will first enter the row number (between 1-5), and then enter the column letter (between A-E).
-Should the player enter a number or letter that is out of the given range, they are  given an error message requesting them to re-enter their input.
+Should the player enter a number or letter that is out of the given range, they will be given an error message requesting them to re-enter their input.

 - After the player enters their guess, the computer will also make a guess for a row and column to target.
 The computer's guess will be randomly generated.